-Here is some information for your Low Sodium Diet or Salt Free Diet.
-Whether it seems you are being forced to lower your sodium or doing it by choice, hopefully, the information here will help you stick to a low sodium diet lifestyle.
+Here is some information for your Low-Sodium or Salt-Free Diet.
+Whether it seems you are being forced to lower your sodium or doing it by choice, hopefully, the information here will help you stick to a low-sodium diet lifestyle.

 The doctor says no salt...now what?